 The University of Southern California is providing the USC Presidential Scholarships for incoming freshmen in the USA.
-The aim of The grants is to assist people to pursue further levels of academic study.
+The aim of the scholarships is to assist people to pursue further levels of academic study.

 The University of Southern California is a private research university located in Los Angeles, California.
 It is the oldest private research university in California.